-If you lose your phones or otherwise can't get codes via text, voice call, or Google Authenticator, you can use backup codes to sign in.
-If you don't have your security key, you can also use these codes to sign in.
+If you lose your phone or otherwise can't get codes by text, call, or Google Authenticator, you can use backup codes to sign in to your Google Account.

-- After you’ve used a backup code to sign in, it will become inactive.
+- Once you use a backup code to sign in, that code becomes inactive.

-- You can generate a new set of 10 codes whenever you want.
-After creating a new set, the old set will automatically become inactive.
+- You can get a new set of 10 backup codes whenever you want.
+When you create a new set of codes, the old set automatically becomes inactive.

-Create and view a set of backup codes
+Create & view a set of backup codes

 - At the top, tap Security.

-Can't find the backup codes you downloaded?
-Search your computer for "Backup-codes-username.txt" with your username.
-For example, if your username is google123, search for "Backup-codes-google123.txt."
+Backup-codes-username.txtwith your username.
+For example, if your username is google123, search for:

 Sign in with a backup code

-- Select Enter one of your 8-digit backup codes.
+- Tap Enter one of your 8-digit backup codes.